Non Corrode Black Marking for Medical Devices

 - Traceability ensured from the device manufacturer for the whole life of the product

-- Non-corroding markings that do impair device functionality.
+- Non-corroding markings that do not impair device functionality.
 Do not degrade in situ within the body or cause contamination whilst being utilized

 - High contrast markings permanently legible at all angles